yichez16/LeakyDNN_cupti_profiler/README.md

 The workstation has installed Ubuntu 16.04 and we use Tensorflow 1.12.0.

 ## Extract GPU performance counters
-To run it, you just need to type make and ./CUPTI_Conv.
+To run it, you just need to type sh run_spykernel.sh.
-To add more performance counters, you just need to add the names of counters into [lines 149 to 207][lines].
+To add more performance counters, you just need to add the names of metrics in CUPTI_Conv_Metrics.cu or event in CUPTI_Conv_Event.cu.

 ## Citation